simp/simp-doc/docs/user_guide/HOWTO/Control_Repo.rst

 A control repository contains the modules, hieradata, and roles/profiles required in a Puppet infrastructure.
-Managing the control repo with GIT allows sysadmins to utilize a workflow when updating and developing the infrastructure.
+Managing the control repo with GIT allows sysadmins to utilize a workflow when updating and developing their infrastructure.

 ..
 NOTE::